 Clean tech refers to products or services that improve efficiency while reducing costs, inputs, energy consumption and waste and has been come to describe groups of emerging technologies and industries, based on principles of resource efficiency and second-generation production concepts in basic industries.
 Interest in these technologies has increased with two trends over the past two decades: a decline in the relative cost of clean technologies and a growing understanding of the link between traditional industrial design and an emerging understanding of human impact on earth systems.

-Did you know that the global clean tech market is worth some $5 trillion per year and is forecast to exceed $9 trillion by 2015?
+According to figures from consultancy firm Frost & Sullivan, the market for clean technology was worth $601 billion in 2014.
+By 2020, the firm predicts this will expand to $1.3 trillion.
 The U.S. is among the fastest growing international clean tech markets.
 Much of what is happening in renewable energy, sustainable manufacturing, clean technologies, environmental industries and green build is taking place in the Midwest.
 State governments are currently addressing long-term policy and regulatory challenges around the development and implementation of clean technologies.

 Clean technology development in the Midwest has a history with outcomes that include wind power development clusters, the greatest use of ‘green roofs’ in the world, a thriving green-build focus, the majority of biofuels producers globally and the world’s first private carbon exchange.
 The Midwest also hosts multiple universities, federal laboratories and research centers focused on the many clean-tech sub-sectors across industry.
 Collaborative efforts, partnerships and global outreach are all part of clean tech in the Midwest.